PolyMet Mine Overview

 Permits

-- The Minnesota Court of Appeals reversed the PolyMet permit to mine and dam safety permits in January 2020 and ordered a contested case hearing on the permits.
+The Minnesota Department of Natural Resources (DNR) issued the PolyMet NorthMet permit to mine and dam safety permits on November 1, 2018.

 Threat of Tailings Dam Failure